ashnkumar/MentalHealthHero/README.md

 You _may_ need to publish the Design Schema and "Map Data to Graph" areas too.

+### 👉 Step 4: Load data into graph
+In the "Load Data" section of Graphstudio, press the play icon to load the data.

-### 👉 Step 4: Explore the graph
+### 👉 Step 5: Explore the graph
-In the Explore Graph section, you can try selecting a few vertices to explore the graph.
+Once the data is loaded, in the Explore Graph section, you can try selecting a few vertices to explore the graph.

 Try using the vertex type Person, with Vertex id of "patient17" to see an example!

-### 👉 Step 5: Run the mental health treatment plan recommendation query
+### 👉 Step 6: Run the mental health treatment plan recommendation query
 In the "Write queries" section, install the following queries:
 * **find_mental_health_recommendations**
 * **find_similar_ad_hoc**